holochain/docs-pages/src/pages/resources/index.md

 * [Holochain Foundation sample apps](https://github.com/holochain-apps) contains application written by Holochain team members.
 * [Moss](https://github.com/lightningrodlabs/we) (formerly We) is a groupware container for composing multiple applets into one cohesive experience.
 * [Snapmail](https://github.com/glassbeadsoftware/snapmail) is a privacy-first intranet mail app that doesn't need an intranet server.
-* [Acorn](https://github.com/lightningrodlabs/acorn) is a unique project management app based around defining goals first, then figuring out what needs to be done in order to achieve those goals.
+* [Acorn](https://github.com/lightningrodlabs/acorn) is a unique, visually intuitive project management app based around defining goals first, then figuring out what needs to be done in order to achieve those goals.
 * [Flux](https://github.com/fluxsocial/flux) is a communities app similar to Discord but allows add-ons for new content types such as long-form content and knowledge bases.

 ## Tutorials and training